 Outcome The site and project represent a critical piece of the District's larger strategic initiative within the Minnehaha Creek Greenway focused on improving the quality and managing the quantity of stormwater runoff; enhancing the ecological integrity of the stream system; and facilitating broader community goals of economic development and livability by allowing the restored stream system to be integrated into the developed landscape.
 This project will implement over 270 acres of regional stormwater treatment to address water quality and quantity entering Minnehaha Creek, restore riparian and stream channel habitat, and expand the Minnehaha Creek Greenway while providing access to upstream and downstream project initiatives.
 The project is estimated to achieve a phosphorus reduction of 181 lbs/year and a volume reduction of 11.83 acre-feet/year.

-These estimates will be refined through project feasibility and design.
-Estimated Cost \$2,750,000 Potential Funding Sources District levy and Minnesota Public Facilities Authority (50%) Schedule 2018-2019
+Estimated Cost \$2,750,000

+Potential Funding District levy and Minnesota Public Facilities Authority (50%)

+Sources

+Schedule 2018-2019

 Project Meadowbrook Golf Course Ecological Restoration Description Partnership with the Minneapolis Park and Recreation Board (MPRB) to reconfigure and enhance Meadowbrook Golf Course to restore and improve the ecological integrity of the Minnehaha Creek stream corridor, and connect the Minnehaha Creek Greenway through MPRB land to the City of Edina parks and trails system.
 Need Minnehaha Creek is listed as an impaired water for multiple parameters, including fecal coliform bacteria, chloride, low dissolved oxygen, and fish and macroinvertebrate communities.
-Further, due to the sediment and nutrient loads transported by Minnehaha Creek, downstream receiving waterbody Lake Hiawatha is impaired for excess nutrients, and, along with Minnehaha Creek, has an approved TMDL.
-The TMDL report calls for a reduction of 1,907 lbs/year throughout the subwatershed in order for Lake Hiawatha to meet an in-lake nutrient concentration of 50 ug/L. The TMDL report also identifies a need to reduce bacterial (E. coli) loading in order to meet the state standard.
+Further, due to the sediment and nutrient loads transported by Minnehaha Creek, downstream receiving waterbody Lake Hiawatha is impaired for excess nutrients, and, along with Minnehaha Creek, has an approved TMDL. in order for Lake Hiawatha to meet an in-lake nutrient concentration of 50 ug/L. The TMDL report also identifies a need to reduce bacterial (E. coli) loading in order to meet the state standard.
 At this time with our current understanding, the best approaches for addressing excess bacteria loads appear to be source reduction or volume control practices.
 Situated within the most degraded section of Minnehaha Creek - between West 34th Street and Meadowbrook Lake in St. Louis Park and Hopkins - the project addresses historic issues such as ditching of the stream channel, loss of wetlands, corridor fragmentation, and fragmented and degraded habitat, all of which negatively impact the ecological integrity of the stream and its riparian systems and contribute to impairments of Minnehaha Creek.